Comparison

 Swift vs Objective-C

-Swift and Objective-C are both central to Apple-platform development, but Swift is the modern default for new app and package code while Objective-C remains important for legacy Apple codebases, dynamic runtime patterns, and C-family interoperability.
+Swift and Objective-C are both central to Apple-platform development, but Swift is the modern default for new app and package code while Objective-C remains important for legacy Apple codebases, dynamic runtime patterns, public Objective-C APIs, and C-family interoperability.

 Scope